MicrosoftDocs/winrt-related/winrt-related-src/schemas/blockmapschema/app-package-block-map.md

 ---
-Description: The package block map file is an XML document that contains a list of the app’s files along with indexes and cryptographic hashes for each block of data that is stored in the package.
+description: The package block map file is an XML document that contains a list of the app’s files along with indexes and cryptographic hashes for each block of data that is stored in the package.
 Search.Product: eADQiWindows 10XVcnh
 title: App package block map
 ms.assetid: 8be602d7-b7f7-4797-899a-c0a7852725d2